arthur-thuy/reject/README.md

 <img src="https://github.com/arthur-thuy/reject/assets/57416568/6a59f37a-0f2f-4a2c-96d8-8690b8e19df7" height="200"/>

-An example notebook is provided, which can be found in the "Example usage" section of the documentation.
+An example notebook is provided, which can be found in the ["Example usage" section](https://reject.readthedocs.io/en/latest/example.html) of the documentation.

-## Contributing

-Interested in contributing?
-Check out the contributing guidelines.
-Please note that this project is released with a Code of Conduct.
-By contributing to this project, you agree to abide by its terms.

-## License

-`reject` was created by Arthur Thuy.
-It is licensed under the terms of the Apache License 2.0 license.

-## Credits

-`reject` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).